FelicityHughes/docker-deb-test/README.md

 docker-compose down
 ```

-...add `-v` to tear down the container's volume.
-You should do this if you plan
-to completely get rid of the container.

-The Docker container, volume and images from which the container is built can
+The Docker container and images from which the container is built can be removed
-all be removed in one go with:
+in one go with:

 ```
 ./Cleanup.sh